rmp15/CV-Robbie-M-Parks-2022/README.md

 cv_academic.tex is the master file to compile from, with references to sections in /sections/ folder.

-Overleaf project found via [link](https://www.overleaf.com/read/nnmzwnggmmkc).
+Viewable Overleaf project found via [link](https://www.overleaf.com/read/nnmzwnggmmkc).